anarabanana/Dictionary-English_Kazakh/README.md

-Simple translation app using http://semes-olla.rhcloud.com/ resource
+Dictionary Eng-Kaz

 =============
+Simple translation app using http://semes-olla.rhcloud.com/ resource.

 Unix shell utility may translate words from English to Kazakh.
 Has localization to Kazakh-Russian(mix) languages.Text and Graphical User Interfaces, netwirked client-services architectures are implemented based on calc_examples project.